whouishere/kissasian.go/README.md

 For now the program will only look for a hard-coded show on the site.
 In which you can easily change on `scraper/scraper.go`.

 ## Building
-### Using GNU's `make`
+If you want to build this the easy way, I recommend you to use [Task](https://github.com/go-task/task)It's a simple tool and it integrates very well with Go.

-You can do a simple build with  `make` using
+To build the project with it, just be sure to be inside the project directory an run

 ```
-make build
+task build
 ```

 and a `kissasiandb` binary will be built on the `bin` folder.

 ### Using Go directly
-If you don't have `make`, or it simply doesn't work for you, you may use the Go command-line it directly.
+If you don't have or don't want to use Task, you can use the Go command-line it directly.

 Run it simply as